ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 Champions worked with their local communities to organize different kind of events and spaces:

-- Sunny organized a workshop to teach how to use the package he developed during the champions program.
+- Sunny organized a workshop to teach how to use the package he developed during the champions program in Taiwan.
 - Ezekiel submitted a proposal to the RConsortium to create the [Unilorin R user Group](https://www.meetup.com/unilorin-r-users-group/) which got partial funding for its start-up.
-After a successful year of operation, with 5 events held and more than 600 members the group got more funding from the RConsortium to continue its activities during 2025.
+After a successful year of operation, with 5 events held and more than 600 members the group was awared another RConsortium grant to continue its activities during 2025.
-- Andrea organized several events in Argentina, including a talk at the R-Ladies Buenos Aires chapter and the RenBaires R user Group about arcenso package.
+- Andrea organized several events in Argentina, including a talk at the R-Ladies Buenos Aires chapter and the RenBaires R user Group about the arcenso package and the Champions Program.
 - Sehrish shared her experience on the rOpenSci Champions Program at the webinar [Championing omics data analysis through Open science, Mentoring and Innovating tool](https://bdsi.anu.edu.au/news-events/events/championing-omics-data-analysis-through-open-science-mentoring-and-innovating) at the Australian National University.
-- Francesca organize a meetup with R-Ladies ... to introduce her package ...
+- Francesca organize a meetup with R-Ladies Floripa to introduce her package pcir.

 rOpenSci's community spaces also benefited from the participation of the champions: